 The proposed design calls for a 30,000 square foot building addition with three floors of dedicated community space, including: aquatics for all ages, fitness and cardio equipment, as well as community gathering areas; meeting space and classrooms.
 The amenities included in the proposed design have been highlighted as top priorities by town residents in the town’s most recent community-wide indoor space needs survey.
 “It’s really unlike any other community center we’ve seen and could provide residents an opportunity to select the level of services desired through a partnership with programs and facilities already offered at the adjacent Sports Stable such as indoor soccer baseball, ice sports, yoga, pickleball and indoor golf,” says Patrick Hammer, Superior’s Parks, Recreation and Open Space Director.
 The facility is estimated to cost around $19 million to design and construct, and between $700,000 and $800,000 annually to operate and maintain.

-Mark your calendar now to attend a series of Community Meetings to learn more about this proposed Community Center.
+Mark your calendar now to attend a Community Meeting to learn more about this proposed Community Center.

 Community Center Design Survey

 Thank you for participating in this process.
 The Town is interested in collecting feedback about a potential Community Center attached to the Sport Stable in Downtown Superior.
-Your feedback will help the Town Board determine if this proposal should be included in the November 2018 Election.The community center design being presented was developed using feedback from years of community discussions about indoor space.
+Your feedback will help the Town Board determine if this proposal should be included in the November 2018 Election.The community center design has been updated to reflect several points of feedback provided by residents during previous public engagement opportunities.